 It occured to me that it would be even quicker and easier, and in fact no less accurate, for a competent person to assess and plot the probability and impact elements of relevant incident scenarios directly.

 I'm not saying analog is inherently better or worse than binary, just different.
 It happens to suit my way of thinking and, judging by the popularity of this blog item, others are similarly inspired.
-The colorful graphic (a metric) is an excellent way to consider and discuss risks in workshops etc., and to summarize the findings for management decisions, naturally focusing attention on risks in the red zone.
+I find the colorful graphic (a metric) an excellent way to prompt consideration and discussion around risks in workshops etc., to stimulate creative thought and summarize the findings for management decisions, naturally focusing attention on risks in the red zone.

-Whereas I've labeled the axes "Likelihood" and "Severity", you may prefer similar terms such as "Likelihood" and "Consequences" (reflecting the ISO/IEC 27000 definition "Level of risk: Magnitude of a risk expressed in terms of the combination of consequences and their likelihood”).
+Whereas I've labeled the axes "Likelihood" and "Severity", you may prefer similar terms such as "Probability" and "Consequences" or "Impacts".

 In the same spirit as Ben, I'm very happy for anyone to use ARA or develop it further under a Creative Commons license: